University of Saint Mary: Campuses

-The main campus of USM is located between 200 acre of hills in Leavenworth, Kansas, and is the location of undergraduate classrooms, two residential halls (Berkel Hall and Maria Hall), and the main academic and administrative offices.
+The main campus of USM is located between 200 acre of hills in Leavenworth, Kansas, and is the location of undergraduate classrooms, three residential halls (Berkel Hall, Maria Hall & Steele Hall), and the main academic and administrative offices.
 It is near a nature preserve and has stately academic buildings, indoor athletic facilities, and outdoor playing fields.

 The Overland Park Campus is in Overland Park, Kansas, on College Boulevard, near Roe Avenue and off of I435.
 This campus hosts evening master's degree classes and degree-completion programs.
 Its main function is accelerated degree completion and graduate programs and it is home to various resource centers.

 The Wyandotte County Campus is located inside Providence Medical Center.
 It hosts master's degree classrooms and degree completion programs year round.

 Saint Mary offers Masters in Art education at Sacred Heart in Shawnee, Kansas, and has an online degree program given in eight-week sessions.
 Some of the buildings on these campuses are Annunciation Chapel, Saint Mary Hall, Xavier Courtyard, DePaul Library, McGilley Fieldhouse, Kehoe Memorial Baseball Field, Charles J. Berkel Memorial Stadium and the Ryan Sports Center.

 The University of Saint Mary began its Prison Education Program in 2021 at the Lansing Correctional Facility.
 Since then, it has expanded into the US Military Disciplinary Barracks and Joint Regional Correctional Facility, both on Fort Leavenworth, as well as the Federal Correctional Institution-Leavenworth.
 Today, the program provides associate's and bachelor's degrees in business administration management to more than 100 students across all locations.